travelping/cennsonic/kube/docs/setup.md

 the VRRP interface.
 If you do not have anything, specify one of the existing master nodes IP (the "Node IP" in case of the very first master).

+### Control Plane

+The installation always starts with the control plane or master nodes.
+We init the first master node and then the other nodes can join the cluster.
+The nodes always join a cluster using the available master node(s).

-### Master Init
+#### Master Init

 Note the [Prepare] and [Download] steps.

-The installation always starts with the first master node init and then the other master or worker nodes are getting joined the cluster using the available master node(s).

 To init the first master: